BlocProtocol/BLOC-wiki/docs/API/BLOC-service.md

 * Copy the your previous configuration file `yourfile.conf` and copy the acual container file `mycontainer`
 * Paste this 2 files next to the new `bloc-service` and `BLOCd`
 * Open `yourfile.conf`
+* Make sure you remove this line `testnet = no` we are not using this field anymore
 * Edit like this:

 ```